mmphego/mmphego.github.io/_posts/2021-06-16-How-I-setup-a-private-PyPI-server-using-Docker-and-Ansible-Continues.md

 #### Ansible Configuration

 Certain settings in Ansible are adjustable via a configuration file (ansible.cfg).
-The stock configuration is sufficient for most users, but in our case we wanted certain configurations.
+The stock configuration is sufficient for most users, but in our case, we wanted certain configurations.
 Below is a sample of our `ansible.cfg`

 ```
 cat >> ansible.cfg << EOF